 - ProWritingAid (Plagiarism and Grammar error correction; Loved by Millions of Authors and Writers)

-Plagiarism checking in research paper may be more daunting than a website, which is actually true to an extent.
-Where you can have a fair excuse and the luxury of <blockquote>, which help other search engines to know that you have copied, you don’t have such option here.
+Plagiarism checking in research papers may be more daunting than a website, which is actually true to an extent.
+Where you can have a fair excuse and the luxury of <blockquote>, which help other search engines to know that you have copied, you don’t have such an option here.
 Here we are writing about the best methods and tools to prevent plagiarism in research work.

 Plagiarism is unacknowledged copying or an attempt to misattribute original authorship, whether of ideas, text or results.

 There can be several ways to plagiarize your hard-worked content.
-We have already talked a lot about accidental plagiarism and ways to protect in our previous articles.
+We have already talked a lot about accidental plagiarism and ways to protect it in our previous articles.

-Here you can test your knowledge by taking a simple plagiarism quiz which will help you to understand and avoid plagiarism in better manner.
+Here you can test your knowledge by taking a simple plagiarism quiz which will help you to understand and avoid plagiarism in a better manner.

 Other is, as you know, intentionally.
 No matter, how are you messing up with the act, it will be equally offensive.

 - The best way to stay original is: staying original.
 Don’t get me wrong.
 All I want to say is, think with your own imagination.
 Paraphrasing is actually detectable if it is not done properly.
 Also, if you are doing it, you should not forget to add an in-text citation properly.